Rangpur "Kona" Limes

 |Rancho Del Sol||Homepage|

-Rangpur lime are available in the winter months.
+Rangpur limes are available in the winter months.

 Rangpur limes, known as Kona limes in Hawaii, are botanically known as Citrus x limonia.
 There are at least twenty known varieties of the Rangpur lime.
 The most important valuation to recognize about Rangpur limes is that they are not limes at all, rather they should be classified within the mandarin family.
 Other names given to Rangpur limes include Canton lemon, Hime lemon, Cravo lemon, and Mandarin lime.
 Tanqueray gin also makes a spirit distilled with Rangpur limes.